fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Hey Fredrik potential subject for a new video:
+Do you think one would be better served to pick Java over C# as an area to gain expertise in.
+Why or why not and what do you see as the pros and cons of both?

 > Fredrik, is OOP the dominant paradigm because it's easier than pure FP?

 > As a frontend developer, do you think that it makes sense to build some projects with c# or java to improve knowledge of oop and design patterns?